 Acetyl-CoA carboxylase (ACC) is an essential rate-limiting enzyme in fatty acid metabolism that catalyzes the carboxylation of acetyl-CoA to form malonyl-CoA (M-CoA) (Brownsey et al., 1997).
 Mammals have two ACC isoforms.
-ACC1 is localized in the cytosol and predominantly expressed in lipogenic tissues, such as the liver and adipose tissue, whereas ACC2 is localized in the mitochondrial surface and is predominantly expressed in oxidative tissues, including skeletal muscle and heart, and to some extent in the liver and adipose tissues (Abu-Elheiga et al., 2001).
-M-CoA produced by ACC1 is an intermediate in de novo lipogenesis (DNL) and acts as a substrate for fatty acid synthase in acyl-chain elongation (Mao et al., 2006).
-Furthermore, M-CoA produced by ACC2 inhibits carnitine palmitoyltransferase 1, which participates in regulating fatty acid β -oxidation (Abu-Elheiga et al., 2001, 2003).
-Indeed, several studies have shown that liver-specific ACC1 knockout (KO) mice have reduced hepatic DNL, M-CoA, and triglyceride (TG) accumulation (Mao et al., 2006; Harada et al., 2007), whereas ACC2 KO mice exhibit increased fatty acid oxidation coupled with elevated whole-body energy expenditure and improved whole-body adiposity compared with wildtype mice (Abu-Elheiga et al., 2001; Choi et al., 2007).
+ACC1 is localized in the cytosol and predominantly expressed in lipogenic tissues, such as the liver and adipose tissue; whereas ACC2 is localized in the mitochondrial surface and is predominantly expressed in oxidative tissues, including skeletal muscle and heart, and to some extent, in the liver and adipose tissues (Abu-Elheiga et al., 2001).
+M-CoA produced by ACC1 is an intermediate in de novo lipogenesis (DNL) and acts as a substrate for fatty acid synthase (FAS) in acyl chain elongation (Mao et al., 2006).
+Furthermore, M-CoA produced by ACC2 inhibits carnitine palmitoyltransferase 1, which participates in regulating fatty acid β-oxidation (Abu-Elheiga et al., 2001, 2003).
+Indeed, several studies have shown that liver-specific ACC1 knockout (KO) mice have reduced hepatic DNL, M-CoA, and triglyceride (TG) accumulation (Mao et al., 2006; Harada et al., 2007), whereas ACC2 KO mice exhibit increased fatty acid oxidation coupled with elevated whole-body energy expenditure and improved whole-body adiposity compared to wild-type mice (Choi et al., 2007; Abu-Elheiga et al., 2001).

-Recently, several ACC1/2 dual inhibitors have been investigated for treating NAFLD/NASH in preclinical and clinical studies (Chen et al., 2019; Esler and Bence, 2019), many of which have reported that these dual inhibitors induce undesirable effects, including plasma TG elevation, which may be caused by excessive suppression of ACC activity.
-However, the anti-NAFLD/anti-NASH effect of selective ACC1 inhibitors has not been evaluated in preclinical or clinical studies to understand whether the therapeutic window for ACC1 inhibitors would be greater than that for ACC1/2 inhibitors.
+Recently, several ACC1/2 dual inhibitors have been investigated for treating NAFLD/NASH in pre-clinical and clinical studies (Chen et al., 2019; Esler et al., 2019), many of which have reported that these dual inhibitors induce undesirable effects, including plasma TG elevation, which may be caused by excessive suppression of ACC activity.
+However, the anti-NAFLD/NASH effect of selective ACC1 inhibitors has not been evaluated in pre-clinical or clinical studies to understand whether the therapeutic window for ACC1 inhibitors would be greater than that for ACC1/2 inhibitors.

 To support the efficacy of an ACC1 inhibitor, selective ACC1 suppression using antisense oligonucleotides demonstrated both reduced triglyceride synthesis and increased fat oxidation in primary rat hepatocytes (Savage et al., 2006).
 Furthermore, hepatic DNL is markedly higher in patients with NAFLD than in healthy subjects (Donnelly et al., 2005; Fabbrini et al., 2008; Lambert et al., 2014).
-Lastly, ACC1 but not ACC2 expression has been reported as upregulated in the liver of patients with NAFLD (Kohjima et al., 2007).
+Lastly, ACC1, not ACC2, expression has been reported as upregulated in the liver of NAFLD patients (Kohjima et al., 2007).
 These data suggest that ACC1 inhibition alone could have the potential to improve hepatic steatosis and fibrosis.

-Recently, Mizojiri et al. (2018) generated a systemic selective human ACC1 inhibitor, compound-1 (selectivity >17,000-fold over that for human ACC2).
-To investigate the anti-NAFLD/anti-NASH effect of ACC1 inhibition, we evaluated the effect of compound-1 on M-CoA production and hepatic DNL in vitro and in vivo.
-Additionally, we investigated the effects of compound-1 on hepatic steatosis and fibrosis by using Western diet (WD)-fed melanocortin 4 receptor (MC4R) KO mice, a genetic and obesogenic dietary model that mimics the human pathophysiology of NAFLD/NASH with obesity, insulin resistance, excessive lipid accumulation, and enhanced liver fibrosis (Itoh et al., 2011; Konuma et al., 2015; Shiba et al., 2018).
+Recently, Mizojiri et al. (2018) generated a systemic selective human ACC1 inhibitor, compound-1 (selectivity more than 17,000-fold over that for human ACC2).
+To investigate the anti-NAFLD/NASH effect of ACC1 inhibition, we evaluated the effect of compound-1 on M-CoA production and hepatic DNL in vitro and in vivo.
+Additionally, we investigated the effects of compound-1 on hepatic steatosis and fibrosis by using western diet (WD)-fed melanocortin 4 receptor (MC4R) KO mice, a genetic and obesogenic dietary model that mimics the human pathophysiology of NAFLD/NASH with obesity, insulin resistance, and excessive lipid accumulation, as well as enhanced liver fibrosis (Itoh et al., 2011; Konuma et al., 2015; Shiba et al., 2018).
 Taken together, these data are supportive of the critical role of ACC1 in the pathophysiology of liver diseases.